AtomicSearch/AI-search-engine/readme.md

-# Massive Prediction (AtomicSearch Engine)
+# Massive Prediction (AtomicSearch Search Engine)

-**Massive Prediction** is an instant and personalised AI search engine that lets you quickly search queries such as "`is this café good`", "`are these habits beneficial for productivity`", or "`pharmacies near me`".
+**Massive Prediction** is an instant and personalized AI search engine that lets you quickly search queries such as "`is this café good`", "`are these habits beneficial for productivity`", or "`pharmacies near me`".

 ![The Simplest AI Search Engine](screenshots/massiveprediction-search-engine-generative-ai-result.png)